Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost

 The max-Rains information of a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$ is defined as,

 where $\Gamma^{2\rightarrow 2}(\cN)$ can be evaluated via the SDP,

-One can compare both efficiently computable lower bounds for PPT-assisted $\gamma$-factor and illustrate them in Fig.~\ref{fig:maxRains_vs_maxLog}. {Since our bounds work for general bipartite channels, we can then apply our bounds to investigate the variations of sampling cost for noisy gates.
-For example,} consider the noisy CNOT gate $\cN_p = \cD_{p}\circ \cC\cX$ where $\cD_p$ is the general two-qubit depolarizing (DE) channel.
+where $V,Y\geq 0$.
+Since our bounds work for general bipartite channels, we can then apply our bounds to investigate the variations of sampling cost for noisy gates.
+For example, consider a noisy CNOT gate $\cN_p = \cD_{p}\circ \cC\cX$ where $\cD_p$ is a two-qubit depolarizing channel.
 For any two-qubit state $\rho_{AB}$, we have,

-{As we can observe from the figure, when there is no noise occurring, $\gamma_{\PPT}(\cN_p)$ can reach $3$ from our SDP calculation.
-This is the same value as from the LOCC results of the CNOT gate in Ref.~\cite{Piveteau2022circuit}, indicating no advantages of using bipartite PPT channels in QPD.} {The two lower bounds from $LN_{\max}$ and $R_{\max}^{2\rightarrow 2}$ both start at $2$,} indicating at least one ebit is required to implement a CNOT with PPT or LOCC.
-When $p\geq 0.9$, too much noise destroys the entangling power of the CNOT gate, and all values are reduced to one.
+As we can observe from Fig.~\ref{fig:maxRains_vs_maxLog}, when there is no noise occurring, $\gamma_{\PPT}(\cN_p)$ can reach $3$ from our SDP calculation.
+This is the same value as from the LOCC results of the CNOT gate derived in Ref.~\cite{Piveteau2022circuit}.
+The observation indicates no advantages of using bipartite PPT channels in decomposing noisy CNOT.
+The two lower bounds from $LN_{\max}$ and $R_{\max}^{2\rightarrow 2}$ both start at $2$, declaring at least one ebit is required to implement a CNOT with PPT or LOCC.
+When $p\geq 0.9$, too much noise destroys the entangling power of the CNOT gate, and all bounds reduce to one.

-From Fig.~\ref{fig:maxRains_vs_maxLog}, we observe that the two lower bounds coincide with each other.
+An interesting phenomenon from Fig.~\ref{fig:maxRains_vs_maxLog} can be observed, that is, the two lower bounds coincide with each other.
 This does not hold for general cases.
 We provide the following counterexample to show the relative size of the two bounds.
 Suppose now a SWAP gate is applied where the second qubit is accidentally stroked by the qubit amplitude damping (AD) channel $\cA_{\gamma}$ defined by its Kraus operators

 AD channel models the loss of quantum information when a quantum system interacts with its thermal bath.
 Our noisy SWAP operation is then defined as

 for any two-qubit state $\rho_{AB}\in \cD(\cH_{AB})$.
 The results have been shown in Fig.~\ref{fig:boundsADSWAP} where a distinct gap between the one-shot $\gamma_{\PPT}(\cS_{\gamma})$ and the two lower bounds can be identified.
 Notice that $LN_{\max}(\cS_{\gamma})$ does not necessarily equal to $R_{\max}^{2\rightarrow2}(\cS_{\gamma})$, where in this case, the max logarithmic negativity bound is slightly larger than the max-Rains information bound as the damping rate varies.